paullosergio/PaulloSergio/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Back end Development!
 - 📫 How to reach me: paulomg1996@gmail.com

 The Zen of Python, by Tim Peters: